How to Submit a Winning Proposal and Land New Clients on goLance

 Still not sure how to create a cover letter that sells you?
 Stay tuned for our next blog post, “Three Examples of Winning Cover Letters” where we share three examples of cover letters that won freelancers work.

 This is an optional section that goLance provides for clients.
 Clients can list additional questions that they would like to be answered by anyone applying for the position or project.
 You must answer these questions.
 Neglecting to answer these client questions will only frustrate the client and is a great way to get your proposal thrown out.
 If you want the job, respect the client and answer his or her questions.
-Examples of additional questions asked by goLance employers include “Why do you think you are a good fit for this job,” “What is your experience with various programming languages,” and “What is your best quality as a freelancer?”
+Examples of additional questions asked by goLance clients include “Why do you think you are a good fit for this job,” “What is your experience with various programming languages,” and “What is your best quality as a freelancer?”

 Each additional question section allows you to post 1,000 characters to answer the question.
 In your answers to these questions, try to keep your response short and factual.
 Avoid lengthy explanations unless they directly relate to the question.
 The most important thing to do with these additional questions is to answer the question thoroughly but in the most concise way possible.
 The 1,000 character limit also keeps you from going into too much detail so make sure that you focus on answering the question first and providing examples or detailed information second.